From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 |Suggested tank size:||5+ gallons for a solo specimen|

-Because of their attractive appearance and the misleading ‘ease of care’ information roaming around pet stores and the internet, bettas are one of the most widely spread fish among households.
+Because of their attractive appearance and the somewhat misleading “no care needed” information roaming around pet stores and the internet, the Betta is one of the most widely spread fish among households.

 Depending on the breed, the multicolored Crowntail Betta can be generally considered as the most brightly-colored freshwater fish.
-Some more expensive breeds include more than 5 different warm colors.
+Some more expensive breeds such as the Marble Betta include more than 5 different warm colors.

 There are different types of pretty Bettas, but here I’ve pointed out the multicolored Crowntail, for this particular reason.